thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The Implementation ID claim uniquely identifies the implementation of the immutable PSA RoT.
-A verification service uses this claim to locate the details of the RoT implementation from an Endorser or manufacturer.
+A verification service uses this claim to locate the details of the PSA RoT implementation from an Endorser or manufacturer.
-Such details include the implementation's origin and is used by a verification service to determine the security properties or certification status of the RoT implementation.
+Such details include the implementation's origin and is used by a verification service to determine the security properties or certification status of the PSA RoT implementation.

 The value and format of the ID is decided by the manufacturer or a particular certification scheme.
 For example, the ID